wangshukunwsk/bitcoin-hd-wallet-api-server/README.md

 # Documentation

 - Generate HD SegWit bitcoin address
-    HTTP Request
+    - HTTP Request
-    POST /api/gensegwitaddress
+    - POST /api/gensegwitaddress
-    Parameters:
+    -Parameters:
      + seed:string, hex string to generate master key of HD wallet
      + path:string, the path of child node in HD wallet, the formate follw the stand of bip32

 - Generate Multisignature bitcoin address
-    HTTP Request
+    - HTTP Request
-    POST /api/genmultisigaddress
+    - POST /api/genmultisigaddress
-    Parameters:
+    - Parameters:
      + pubkeys:string[], the public keys of all the participants
      + m:number, the amount of signatures required to release the coins

 # References
 - https://github.com/bitcoinjs/bitcoinjs-lib/